-At the end of the second or third year of residence (specific dates announced in advance) students in any track of the Clinical Psychology program who have completed their master's thesis as well as 3 core courses (excluding PSY601) are eligible to participate in the qualifying procedures, which are necessary in order to be admitted to candidacy for the Ph.D.
+By May 15th of the second or third year of residence (specific dates announced in advance) students in any track of the Clinical Psychology program who have defended their master's thesis and completed 3 core courses (excluding PSY601) are eligible to participate in the qualifying procedures, which are necessary in order to be admitted to candidacy for the Ph.D.
 The purpose of these procedures is to allow the student to demonstrate competency in the conduct of empirical research and in clinical assessment and identification of appropriate evidence-based interventions.
 The Director of Clinical Training coordinates these procedures.